 Library and Archives

-Located between the North Gallery and the South Gallery, the library is free to use but you do need to register.
-The library contains books and manuscripts on every facet of freemasonry.
-There’s a changing temporary exhibition related to the library and archives displayed in the centre aisle.
+Located between the North Gallery and the South Gallery, the restored Art Deco Library is free to use but you do need to register to see the books.
+The Library and Archives contain books and manuscripts on every facet of freemasonry.
+There’s a changing temporary exhibition based on the collections displayed in the centre aisle.

 Toilets and baby changing